Lawn Care Tips

 Simple steps to great lawns

-The best defence, the saying goes, is a good offence — and it’s as true for creating healthy, weed-free lawns as it is for winning hockey or football games.
+The best defence, the saying goes, is a good offence — and it’s as true for creating healthy, weed-lawns as it is for winning hockey or football games.

 The best defence against dandelions is healthy grass itself.
 Well nourished, deeply rooted, properly managed grass crowds out weedy invaders and starves them of what they need to grow.